kubernetes-retired/external-storage/docs/deployment.md

 securitycontextconstraints "nfs-provisioner" created
 ```

 Add the `nfs-provisioner` service account to the SCC.
-Change the service account name and namespace accordingly if you are not in the namespace `default` or named the service account something other than `nfs-provisioner`.
+Change the service account name and namespace accordingly if you are not in the namespace `default` or named the service account something other than "nfs-provisioner".

 ```console
 $ oadm policy add-scc-to-user nfs-provisioner system:serviceaccount:default:nfs-provisioner